-All my life I’ve been a Maker, multi-passionate about all things creative.
+As far back as I can remember, I’ve been a Maker, multi-passionate about all things creative.
 I think I share this trait with most other Creatives.
-I explore many mediums, jumping from one to another as the mood strikes me, but I always seem to come back to paint and clay.
+Exploring many mediums, I jump from one to another as the mood strikes me, but I always seem to come back to paint and clay.

 For many years, I spent most of my free time making pottery.
 I considered myself a potter who also paints.
 I was blessed with a husband who not only supported my making, but enjoyed being in the studio and attending shows with me.
 We loved creating together.
 I never got him on the wheel, but he made countless beads, buttons and jewelry pendants.
 He waxed and glazed pottery, loaded and unloaded kilns and schlepped tents and products to shows.
 A welder and heavy equipment operator by trade, he built all the tables, racks and shelves for my studio and for shows.

 We retired from our day jobs in 2016 and moved to our home community of Barefoot Springs in Mississippi.
-We built a new house and studio and were excited to have more time to make things and maybe even teach a few classes.
+We built a new house and studio and were excited to have more time to make things and teach classes.

 But…Life happens.
 Or, perhaps I should say, Death happens.

-A little over 2 months after moving into our new home, my husband passed away.
+A little over 2 months after moving into our new home, my husband of 44 years passed away.
 He had suffered with cardiovascular disease since his mid 30’s and his heart finally could take no more.

 Most of us have experienced the sense of loss that floods our hearts upon the passing of a loved one.
 We work through the raw emotions, the brain fog, the copious changes forced upon us.
-Eventually, though, try as we might to hold fast to all things familiar, we realize that the life we knew for so long will never be again.
+Eventually, though, try as we might to hold fast to all things familiar, we realize that the life we knew for so many years will never be again.
 Time doesn’t stand still, as they say, and we musn’t either.